ReviveSoft/video-cards/README.md

 # Inputron

-Inputron is a powerful package designed to enhance user input experiences in web applications.
-It provides a set of customizable components that can be easily integrated into your projects to improve the way users interact with forms and other input fields.
+Inputron is a powerful package designed to enhance user input experiences in web applications uding Generative AI.
+It provides a set of customizable building blocks for react/nextjs forms that can be easily integrated into your projects to improve the way users interaction.

 ## Features